 The Criminology and Justice Studies department houses the B.A. in Criminology and Justice Studies.
 This program promotes the theoretical, analytical and practical understanding of crime, victimization and the criminal justice system from a social scientific perspective.
 The program provides a foundation for the study of criminology and criminal justice based in critical thinking and application, theory and research methodology, understanding diversity and global perspectives, writing, and fundamentals of law and ethical practice.
-The department emphasizes the intersections between the academic and professional, which provides students a meaningful learning environment for application to criminal justice careers.
+The department emphasizes the intersections between the academic and the professional, which provides students a meaningful learning environment for application to criminal justice careers.
 Partnerships between the department and both the University community and the community at large provide the fertile ground for these intersections.

 About the Department

 The B.A. in Criminology and Justice Studies is an interdisciplinary, social scientific program designed to help students develop a foundation of informed and ethical ways of engaging in work in fields relating to criminal justice, crime and victims.
 The B.A. in Criminology and Justice Studies is built upon a criminal justice core, including courses such as criminal justice systems, juvenile justice, ethics, criminal law, criminological theory and methods.
 The program includes coursework in critical areas, including cross-national/cross-cultural approaches to crime, victimization, criminology and criminal justice.
 The program provides the foundation needed to face the challenges in today’s world of criminal justice.
 Central to the program is the goal of intersecting the academic with the professional: taking traditional learning and applying it to real situations faced in the criminal justice field.
 This intersection is done throughout the curriculum, but it is most fully realized in the applied research and field experience course, which provides students the opportunity to get hands-on experience in the field and/or with actual crime data.